12. Lights

 Only an ambient light will exist in the scene.

-Notice that, because ambient light is everywere, it does not cause shadows, making it hard to perceive the 3D form of the objects – they all look 2D in Example 0800-lights-02-ambient.
+Notice that, because ambient light is everywere, it does not cause shadows, making it hard to perceive the 3D form of the objects – they all look 2D in Example 0800-lights-02-ambient

 Controlling lights is difficult to do because it is hard to predict their effect.
 It is best to use the Visual Inspector to manipulate the light parameters:

-Its useful to assign an id to each light to make it easier to identify in the Visual Inspector.
-In the video, you see that it is easy to locate the ambient light in the scene outline panel on the left because it shows the id "ambientLight".
-This is particularly useful when you many several lights.
+to each light to make it easier to identify in the Visual Inspector.
+In the video, you see that it is easy to locate the ambient light in the scene outline panel on the left because it shows the id

-Use the Visual Inspector (<ctrl> + <alt> + i) to change the color and intensity of the ambient light in 0800-lights-02-ambient
+) to change the color and intensity of the ambient light in 0800-lights-02-ambient

 Directional light